 Some people have few problems getting the cost of their health care covered by private insurance, which is generally funded by your current or former employer.
 Also, all states offer affordable insurance plans for people with incomes higher than is allowed in public plans such as Medicaid.

-However, many people with HIV rely on public health care programs or coverage funded by federal and state governments (Medicaid, Medicare, Ryan White, and AIDS Drug Assistance Programs).
+However, many people with HIV rely on public health care programs or coverage funded by federal and state governments.
+These include Medicaid, Medicare, Ryan White, and AIDS Drug Assistance Programs.

 Telling others about your status can feel scary, but it may also help you cope.
 People who share this news may enjoy better health, probably due in part to relieving the stress from keeping it a secret.
 Being open about your status with your medical providers can help ensure you get the best care.

 Telling others could also mean facing the risk of abandonment or even violence.
-If you fear telling those close to you, find a support group, a therapist or a domestic violence assistance group to work through those relationship issues.
+If you fear telling those close to you, find a support group, a therapist or a domestic violence assistance group to work through those issues.

 |Main Points to Remember|

-Telling your co-workers or employers about your HIV status is a different type of disclosure and should be considered carefully before making decisions.
+Telling co-workers or employers about your HIV status is a different type of disclosure and should be considered carefully before making decisions.
 Investigate your options with legal experts before disclosing your status at work.